YhoungBrown/Ecommerce-Web-API/README.md

 Ensure SQL Server Express is installed and running

-Update your appsettings.json with a this connection string:
+Update your appsettings.json with this connection string below:

 **Connection String:**